andrew-gordon/Gord0.ChunkyMonkey.CodeGenerator/README.md

 4. To view the generated partial classes:
 	- Expand the Dependencies nodes under your project in the Solution Explorer.
 	- Expand the Analyzers node.
-	- Expand the ChunkyMonkey.CodeGenerator node.
+	- Expand the Gord0.ChunkyMonkey.CodeGenerator node.
-	- Expand the ChunkyMonkey.CodeGenerator.ChunkyMonkeyGenerator node.
+	- Expand the Gord0.ChunkyMonkey.CodeGenerator.ChunkyMonkeyGenerator node.
 	- Now you will see the generated partial classes, each containing the `Chunk` and `MergeChunks` methods.
-The generated classes are called `<ClassName>_Chunk.g.cs`
+The generated classes are called `<ClassName>_ChunkeyMonkey.g.cs`

 5. The output for the above Person class would be a file called `Person_Chunk.g.cs`: